sidharthv96/playwright-report-action/docs/src/pages/migrate.md

 ### 2. New test script format

-In `v2` version `jest-coverage-report-action` uses different format to extract coverage data.
+In `v2` version `playwright-report-action` uses different format to extract coverage data.
 If you want to have custom testing script, change it as this example shows:

 ```yaml diff
 with: